quan-tap-code/picoCTF-Writeups/picoCTF Easy Challenges/Cryptography/interencdec.md

 ```bash
 wpjvJAM{jhlzhy_k3jy9wa3k_i204hkj6}
 ```
 Now the message looks like a flag but it isn't.
-It's still encoded, mayber with `Rotation Cipher`.
+It's still encoded, maybe with `Rotation Cipher`.
 There are many decoder online that we could use to get the flag.
 `picoCTF{SPOILER}`
 ## Documentation
 [wget - Manual page](https://linux.die.net/man/1/wget)